GrandmaStitch/Git-basics/getting_and_creating_projects.md

   - #### -s to show just the number of commits (rather than each commit's message) and -n to sort them numerically (rather than alphabetically by author name)

     `git shortlog -s -n`

+- ### Relative Commit References

+  - \^ or \^1 indicates the first parent of the commit
+  - \^2 indicates the second parent of a merge commit
+  - \^^ indicates first parent's first parent
+  - \~ indicates the first parent commit
+  - \~2 indicates the grand-parent commit
+  - \~3 indicates the great grand-parent commit
+  - view branch master's most-recent commit's grand-parent commit